oceansensing/ONR-PASSENGERS/findaudio/ReadMe.md

 How to use processaudio.py

+This python script calls a series of functions which allows the user to input glider data and passive acoustic audio data from a Loggerhead LS1/LS2 board in order to produce a text and csv file of audio files and timestamps during which a condition of glider variables is met.

-This python script requires processed netcdf form data, conditions to be met, the time variable to be used ('time') is recommended, an optional datetime range, and pathing information in order to return a .txt and .csv file with every time the condition is met, then unmet, along with the corresponding audio file and timestamp.
+This script requires processed netcdf form data or raw ebd,dbd, and cache files, conditions to be met, the time variable to be used ('time') is recommended, an optional datetime range, and pathing information in order to return a .txt and .csv file with every time the condition is met, then unmet, along with the corresponding audio file and timestamp.

+The script can be used with only netcdf data, it can process extra dbd/ebd variables alongside, or process only specified dbd/ebd variables

-An example processing script is given in the "example" directory
+An example processing script for all 3 cases is given in the "example" directory

 Step 1:
 Install dependencies